| | Welcome to the Sandpiper 565 Owner's Group!

 allow us to doge the floating bridge and the ferry without having to

-| Sunday Express Boat Test: Kenneth Duxbury, Any
+resort to using the outboard. | | | Sunday Express Boat Test: Kenneth Duxbury, Any

 sailor who can handle a cruising dinghy will find Sandpiper 565 a